Sarsoo/sarsooxyz.hugo/content/posts/dnstp/index.md

 ## data transmission

 With this security context set, we can now send data over the insecured channel.
+The general idea is that the components of each data transfer are

-# dnstplib
+# dns lib

+The first task when I started the project was to work out how to generate and serialise DNS messages.
+I had a look for an existing crate that could help with this but wasn't satisfied with what I could find, so I decided to write my own.
+This was a lot of fun because, as I mentioned previously, I love working with bitwise operations.
+Working with the bit flags of the DNS header was great.

 # mvp